reguv760/gatsby-storeytime/src/pages/donate/index.md

 ---
 ### Donate

-Storeytime is a 5-voice group centered around Patrick Storey, an autistic singer with an incredible musical gift.
-The group shows what is possible for people with autism and other learning differences.
-Audiences are treated to an incredible, interactive performance where they can experience how Patrick communicates and thrives through his love for music.
-Through their inspiring presentation, audiences learn about patience, acceptance, nurturing, gratitude and more.
+Storeytime is a 501(c)(3) Non-Profit.

-Storeytime shares their story, music and message at autism events, schools and more.
-Contact Us to book Storeytime for your school or event.
+Storeytime shares their story, music and message at autism events, schools and other public programs with no expectation of payment.
+Storeytime Inc. is currently in need of funding in order to help pay for travel expenses, musical equipment, musicians, website maintenance, recordings, and administrative needs.
+Thank you so much for your generous support!

+Federal Tax ID # 46-0839829